Hephaestus-Arm/HephaestusArm2/electronics.md

 Program the FW to the ItsyBitsy and open Putty connecting to the serial port provided by the firmware.

+### 6.1 Start Putty

+Plug in the USB to the ItsyBitsy

 Open putty and set it to talk to the serial port:

 <img src="photos/putty.png" width="600">

+### 6.2 Power up the system

 Plug in one and only one motor.

+Plug in the Power cable.

+### 6.3 Read the provision state of the first motor

 Type